Admin>Day to Day>Members>Members Database

 This section allows the site administrator to manage the membership of the site.
 Using the options in the sub-menu, they can add and remove members, and assign them roles within the site, create ‘groups’ of members and use the system to contact them by email.

-He can, if he already has a database of members, upload that to the site to get everyone on the site in one go, and similarly download the site members to his own computer to use in other programs.
+They can, if they already have a database of members, upload that to the site to get everyone on the site in one go, and similarly download the site members to their own computer to use in other programs.

 The upload is intended as a quick method for site administrators to get their member database online at site start-up, or to add a substantial number of new members.
 It only adds records - it does not replace, amend or delete.
 The download feature is in a different format to the upload, and is intended to allow administrators to extract the data in their member database for use in other applications; it cannot be used in the ‘reverse’ manner as an upload file.
 If you wish to make amendments, then the simplest and safest way is to do it via the functionality provided online.

 Here is the initial view of the Member Database - this will not contain any entries until you perform a search.

 - Control which members have access to ‘sensitive’ areas of the site Grant rights to update the site to certain members

 - Add and amend information about your members.

 The Advanced tab section of the Member Database page allows you to search the list by a number of different variables:

 Search for: Enter part or all of a member’s surname, first name, email address or username.

 In: Select ‘Surname’, ‘First name’, ‘Email’ or ‘username’ from the drop down list.
 Role: The default is All but other roles are available from the drop down list.